TN-Holdings-LLC/psf-zero/test.md

         optimization_level=routing_optimization_level,
     )
 ```

+> **Note (2026-09-08):** `routing_optimization_level`'s default has since
+> moved again, from the 2 set here down to 1 — see section 5's 2026-09-08
+> update above.
+Threading `basis_gates` through was the fix that mattered
+> here (translation has to actually run somewhere); once it's always
+> supplied, level 2's extra re-synthesis over level 1 turned out to buy
+> nothing but discarded work, on the dense-pair-block workload that
+> follow-up investigation used.
+This section's own diagnosis and the
+> `entangling_basis="cx"` fix below are unaffected by that later change.

 One correction to make here, checked directly against the installed Qiskit
 (2.5.2): `transpile()`'s default `optimization_level` when left unspecified